This place is still the much loved hang-out of English

 have caused some of the paranormal activity.

 This 1753 house and tavern is the oldest building in Savannah.
-Though it has been modernized to meet the modern kitchen and restaurant standards, it still has the feel of an 1800s eatery and tavern.
-Its authentic restoration efforts throughout the years have earned it the approval of the American Museum Society, which lists it as a “House Museum”.
+Though it has been modernized to meet modern kitchen and restaurant standards, it still has the feel of an 1800s eatery and tavern.
+Its authentic restoration efforts through the years have earned it the approval of the American Museum Society, which lists it as a “House Museum”.

 Sometime during its long history, the Herb House and perhaps another small building were added onto the original tavern and house.
-There are currently 15 different separate dining rooms on the first floor.
+There are currently 15 separate dining rooms on the first floor.

 The first floor of this brick and wood structure was the tavern, a place for eating and drinking.
 The second floor was the inn where men spent the night.
 There is a stairway which leads down to the first floor tavern and restaurant.
-For many years during the 20th century, a jazz bar called Hard Hearted Hannah’s made its home in the upstairs rooms in this restaurant, probably starting in the 1920s.
+For many years during the 20th century, a jazz bar called Hard Hearted Hannah’s made its home in the upstairs rooms, probably starting in the 1920s.
 Today, just the first floor is used by the public.
 The upstairs area is used for storage, and is the main stomping grounds of the restaurant’s long time entity residents.

-The Pirates’ House first opened in 1753, as an inn and tavern for the merchant marines, sailors and for the less than stellar Savannah citizens, English and French privateers, who were worse than pirates.
+The Pirates’ House first opened in 1753, as an inn and tavern for merchant marines, sailors, and for the less than stellar Savannah citizens, English and French privateers, who were worse than pirates.
 Privateers, with the blessings of the English government, would raid enemy shipping, kill the crew and sell the ship, and give a portion of what was taken to the British government.